 Conditions vary between health funds, so check with your health fund for details regarding age limits and criteria for your dependents.

-Depending on the level of your extras cover, there will be limits to how much you can claim for each person in a year, for each treatment covered by the policy.
-There may also be group limits for certain services (e.g. lifestyle services), as well as policy limits for the whole family insured by the policy.
+Depending on the level of your extras cover there will be limits to how much you can claim for each person in a year, for each treatment covered by the policy.
+There may also be group limits for certain services (for example, lifestyle services), as well as policy limits for the whole family insured by the policy.

 Details for these limits should be available in your policy brochure.

-The Australian Government does subsidise the cost of some health services for children, and also provides free medical treatments.
+The Australian Government does subsidise the cost of some health services available to children, and can also provide free medical treatments.
 For example:

 On top of these, some optometrists bulk-bill their eye tests through Medicare, which applies to children as well as adults.
 The cost of the glasses themselves aren’t covered by Medicare but might be under an extras policy.

 General Practitioner (GP) visits are subsidised by Medicare, and you’ll get a rebate for some of the cost when taking your family to see the doctor.
 Some GPs may bulk-bill, which means you will not be out of pocket for the consultation.

 Utilising these free or subsidised services can help reduce the cost of medical treatment.

 There are some health insurers who can provide a private health policy for a child alone, and not for parents or other family members.
 This is rare, however, and typically family policies let you cover your dependents at no additional cost.